Masters of Science in Computer Engineering Catalog (2017)

 With prior permission from the Graduate Director, students can take a maximum of 3 hours of Independent Study or Internship, a maximum of 3 hours of one-hour seminar courses, and up to one graduate level course (3 credit hours) outside the department.

 |CIS 6971 Thesis: Master's||2-19|

 The thesis option requires completion of 24 credit hours of CSE graduate-level courses (9 credit hours core and 15 hours of electives) and 6 credit hours of thesis in computer engineering related problems, as determined by the Major Professor and documented in the Plan of Work.
 At least 16 credit hours must be at the 6000 level.

-The non-thesis option requires 30 credit hours, with 9 credit hours of core courses and 21 hours of electives.
+The non-thesis option requires 30 credit hours, with 9 credit hours of core courses and 21 hours of graduate level electives.
 At least 16 credit hours must be at the 6000 level.
-At least 6 hours of electives should be in the following topic areas: CMOS VLSI Design, Digital Circuit Synthesis, Formal Verification, Testing and Fault Tolerance, Low-Power VLSI, Robotics, or Computer Networks, as determined by the Graduate Program Coordinator and documented in the Plan of Work.
+At least 6 hours of electives should be in the following topic areas: CMOS VLSI Design, Digital Circuit Synthesis, Formal Verification, Testing and Fault Tolerance, Low-Power VLSI, Robotics, or Computer Networks, as determined by the Graduate Coordinator and documented in the Plan of Work.